Jack Be Nimble (film)

-Jack Be Nimble is a 1993 New Zealand gothic horror movie directed by Garth Maxwell, who later described it as "a stylised supernatural tale".
+Jack Be Nimble is a 1993 New Zealand Gothic horror film directed by Garth Maxwell, who later described it as "a stylised supernatural tale".
 The film stars the American Alexis Arquette and the New Zealand actor Sarah Smuts-Kennedy.
-It includes one of the final movie appearances of the legendary British/New Zealand actor and musician Bruno Lawrence.
+It includes one of the final movie appearances of the British/New Zealand actor and musician Bruno Lawrence.

 Plot

 Jack (Arquette) decides to put an end to the abuse he has received from his adoptive parents, and runs away to find his long lost sister, Dora (Smuts-Kennedy).
 Although Dora has fared much better since their abandonment and subsequent adoption, she is also drawn to use her telepathic powers to find him.
 Along the way, Jack is constantly pursued by the four daughters of his adoptive parents, seeking revenge for their parents' demise at the hands of Jack and his invention.

-DVD release
+Home release

-Used copies of the film can often be found on DVD selling for multiple times their original price, due to its rarity and cult status.
+The film is available on DVD and Blu-ray.